petermcd/Dependency-Visualiser/README.md

 required for each dependency in the event that multiple sub dependencies require the same package.

+Currently only non dev dependencies are covered.
+Current plan is to allow a flag to be set to trigger dev packages to also be checked.

 ## To Do
 * Look into include paths if the relevant setting is set.
 * Take more note of versions of packages.
 * Identify the lowest version number required for a package.
+* Allow dev packages to be checked